hereisjohnny2/oh-my-movies/README.md

 No account registration needed!
 Just login with your Google Account!

 This project is part of the LeoVegas Front-end Challenge.
 You can watch a video showing how to use the app [here](https://www.youtube.com/watch?v=JnoXehM1VWY).
-Or maybe you can try it by your self [here]().
+Or maybe you can try it by your self the deployed version [here](https://oh-my-movies-4d032.web.app/).

 <h2 align="center">
   <img alt="oh my movies" src=".github/cover.svg" width="512px">